Miserlou/Zappa/README.md

 4. Set `route53_enabled` to `false` if you plan on using your own DNS provider, and not an AWS Route53 Hosted zone.
 5. Deploy or update your app using Zappa
 6. Run `$ zappa certify` to upload your certificates and register the custom domain name with your API gateway.

+##### Deploying to a Domain With AWS Certificate Manager

+1. Verify your domain in the AWS Ceriticate Manager console.
+2) Request a certificate for your domain or subdomain (`sub.yourdomain.tld`), or request a wildcard domain `*.yourdomain.tld`)
+3) Copy the entire ARN of that certificate and place it in a setting called `certificate_arn`.
+4) Set your desired domain in the `domain` setting.
+5) Call `$ zappa certify` to create and associate the API Gateway distribution using that ceritficate.

 #### Setting Environment Variables